 Experiment with content changes in Microsoft Edge DevTools

-If you were developing a big page with a lot of HTML, you can imagine that it might be somewhat tedious to go back-and-forth between the editor tab and the live tab hundreds of times in order to see your changes, especially if you weren't sure what exactly to put on the page.
-Microsoft Edge DevTools can help you experiment with content changes without ever leaving the live tab.
+If you were developing a big page with a lot of HTML, it is somewhat tedious to go back-and-forth between the editor tab and the live tab hundreds of times in order to display your changes, especially if you are unsure what exactly to put on the page.
+Microsoft Edge DevTools helps you experiment with content changes without ever leaving the live tab.

 Learn the difference between HTML and the DOM

-Before you start editing your content from Microsoft Edge DevTools, it's helpful to understand the difference between HTML and the DOM.
+Before you start editing your content from Microsoft Edge DevTools, you should understand the difference between HTML and the DOM.
 The best way to learn is by example:

-Go to the live tab.
-At the bottom of your page you see the text
+Navigate to the live tab.
+At the bottom of your page, the text

-Go back to the editor tab and try to find this text in
+Go back to the editor tab and try to find the text in

 DevTools opens up alongside your page.